 Here though I did something a little different.
 Once the cookies were had cooled, I placed them on a sheet of parchment paper and drizzled melted chocolate over top.
 I then scattered sprinkles onto the chocolate drizzle while it was still wet, then let the cookies sit until the chocolate hardened completely.
 That way you can include festive sprinkles all the while adding extra chocolate for a treat.

 If decorating with a chocolate drizzle, I recommend using a knife to separate the hardened drizzle in the spaces between the cookies rather than pulling the cookies apart.
 Otherwise one of the cookies may hold onto some of the drizzle on the neighboring cookie in an uneven way, kind of like a wishbone.

 Can you freeze spritz cookies?

-Sure can.
 Once completely cooled, I transfer my spritz cookies to a lidded plastic container, placing a layer of parchment paper in-between layers.
 The parchment might not be necessary if you’ve picked fairly sturdy shapes, such as the snowflake, heart, or tree.
 However you’ll want to be gentler with already decorated cookies or shapes like the fleur-de-lis and bears, lest you open your stash and find separated teddy bear ears and feet everywhere.